-3.4.10 2.1.10 Mixed\Use 2 (MU2) Zone
+3.4.10 2.1.11 Mixed_Use 2 (MU2) Zone

-The Mixed\Use 2 (MU-2) Zone (MU2 Zone) is intended designated to be developed over time facilitate the development of as a transit-supportive environment characterized by providing a diverse-higher-intensity mix of higher-intensity retail, office, restaurant-uses, and residential developments in a compact, walkable layoutsetting.
+The Mixed_Use 2 (MU-2)Zone (MU2_Zone) is intended designated to be developed over time facilitate the development of as a transit-supportive environment characterized by providing a diverse higher-intensity mix of higher-intensity retail, office, restaurant-uses, and residential developments in a compact, walkable layoutsetting.
 This zoning designation encourages a range of various types of multiple-family residential housing, products in either as a stand-alone or mixed-use configuration, up to 70 dwelling units per acre.
-The standards development and design requirements addressprioritize vital private/public open spaces-components, bicycle and pedestrian connections to the Carson Street Station and medical campus to the west, and proximity to the Interstate 110 freeway.
+The development standards and design requirements addressprioritize vital private/public open spaces-components, bicycle and pedestrian connections to the Carson Street Station and medical campus to the west, and proximity to the Interstate 110 freeway.
 The MU-2 Zone is intended to promote community redevelopment through higher higher-intensity, transitsupportiveng infill development.
 Please refer to Figure 2.11 for areas designated as MU-2 Zone.

 - a.
-Development Potential Summary

-- \\ Total Developable Area: 31 acres
+Development Potential Summary - Total Developable Area: 31 acres

-- \\ Non-residential: 978,675 sq. ft.

 - "" Residential: Max.
 1,223 units